hazelcast/hazelcast-jet/site/docs/design-docs/018-kinesis-connectors.md

 ingestion rate is not.
 Different partition keys get assigned to a shard based on a hashing function, so partition keys going into the same shard can be written by different sink instances.
-Currently, Jet has no capability for computing and coordinating such a per shard rate among all it's distributed sink instances.
+Currently, Jet has no capability for computing and coordinating such a per-shard rate among all its distributed sink instances.

 The sink takes a different approach to comply with this limitation.
 It allows for the rate to be tripped (i.e., it doesn't attempt to prevent